Frederick George Scott: Chaplain

-On 1 July 1917, the entire 1st Division held a special service to commemorate the 50th anniversary of Canadian Confederation, and Scott, aged 56, realized he was the only Canadian in the entire Division who was old enough to remember the original Confederation Day.
+On 1 July 1917, the entire 1st Division held a special service to commemorate the 50th anniversary of Canadian Confederation, and Scott, aged 56, realized he was the only Canadian in the entire division who was old enough to remember the original Confederation Day.

 Scott continued to spend as much time in the front lines as possible, and to aid this endeavour, he managed to appropriate a newly-arrived Clyno motorcycle and sidecar, with a driver to take him from place to place.
 When orders came to turn over the motorcycle for "proper" military use, Scott sought out General Arthur Currie, by then commander of the Canadian Corps, to gain permission to keep the Clyno.
 For his time at the front lines, he was Mentioned in Despatches a second time on 28 December 1917, and a third time in April 1918.

 At the Battle of Amiens in August 1918, marking the start of the Hundred Days Offensive that brought the war to a close, Scott insisted on closely following the Canadian advance, going so far as to hitch a ride on the back of a tank that was moving forward.
 He followed so closely that he came upon three German soldiers hiding in a shell hole and took them prisoner.
 But Scott's run of luck at the front lines came to an end near Cambrai on 27 September 1918 when an exploding shell severely wounded him in both legs.
 He was moved from the front to a field station, and although he was a lifetime teetotaller, he asked for a tot of rum to help with the pain.
 He was later teased by his friends for this lapse, and wrote in his memoirs "A General wrote to me later on to say he had been terribly shocked to hear I was wounded, but that it was nothing in comparison with the shock he felt when he heard that I had taken to drinking rum."
 Scott was evacuated to a field hospital, and then to a hospital in London.

 While he was recuperating, Scott was Mentioned in Despatches a fourth time, and awarded the Distinguished Service Order.
-The citation read, "For conspicuous gallantry and devotion to duty.
-He attended to the wounded under heavy fire, and by his cool and confident manner was a source of encouragement to the men when they were suffering heavy casualties.
-He behaved nobly and helped save many lives."
+The citation read:

 He was invalided back to Canada in May 1919, and spent time in Ste.
 Anne's Veteran Hospital in Quebec.
 On 31 October 1919, more than a year after he was wounded, he was discharged from the army due to permanent partial disability from his wounds.